influxdata/docs-v2/content/influxdb/v2.0/query-data/optimize-queries.md

 - [Measure query performance with Flux profilers](#measure-query-performance-with-flux-profilers)

 ## Start queries with pushdowns
-Some Flux functions and function combinations can push their data manipulation down to the underlying data source rather than storing and manipulating data in memory.
+Some Flux functions and function combinations can push their operation down to the underlying data source rather than storing and operating on data in memory.
 These are known as "pushdowns" and using them correctly can greatly improve query performance.

 #### Pushdown functions and function combinations